senderend/azureBlob/documentation-c2/azure_blob/_index.md

 - Agent should have: read, write, list, add, create, delete
 - Verify SAS token permissions in generate_config RPC function
 - Check SAS token hasn't expired (based on killdate)

+## Acknowledgments

+Thanks to Cody Thomas for Mythic and his developer series, and to Andrew Luke and Paul Kim for their contributions during development.